HJ1F12/HJ1F12-Blog/README.md

-# Welcome to my “Blgo”（maybe...）
+# Welcome to my “Blgo”（Kind of...）

 > ## Q&A
 > - ***【MOST】Q:what's your ID mean? `(HJ1F12)`   A:Don't ask me about this ,cuz I also don't know***